 One of the greatest questions among home cooks is whether they should use cast iron or carbon steel pans in their kitchens.
 While both have unique benefits, it can be challenging to discern which meals call for which pans.
+The sleek and stylish appeal of carbon steel can entice many home cooks looking to make light and flavorful dishes.
+On the other hand, some home chefs favor the traditional feel of cast iron for savory and hearty meals.
+However, when it comes down to choosing between the two, many homeowners are unsure of which will best suit their needs.
 Are these pans interchangeable?
 Or is one better than the other?

-In this article, we’ll cover the benefits and drawbacks of both carbon steel vs. cast iron to decide which pan is genuinely the best for your needs.
+In this article, we’ll cover the benefits and drawbacks of both carbon steel vs. cast iron to decide which pan is genuinely the best for you.

 Most people assume cast iron is made of pure iron.
 However, cast iron is actually made of an alloy of iron and carbon, much like steel.
 Cast iron has a higher concentration of carbon than steel, with about two to 3.5 percent more carbon content.